PieShift/Notes/README.md

-# Notes for JS autotests
+# Notes for JavaScript autotests